How to Travel from San Diego to Mexico

 Every day hundreds of San Diego locals and tourists cross the border into Mexico to enjoy shopping, traditional Mexican cuisine, and beautiful beaches.
 If you’re visiting San Diego and are curious about traveling to Mexico, you have plenty of options.
 It might seem a little daunting to first-time visitors, but with a little preparation and planning, you’ll find that visiting Mexico has never been easier than during your trip to San Diego.
 If you’re wondering about the best way to go from downtown San Diego to Mexico, check out this helpful guide to plan your trip.

-The Mexican border sits just to the south of San Diego and is only about 17 miles from downtown.
+The Mexican border sits just to the south of San Diego.
 You can drive from San Diego’s city center to Tijuana, Mexico in as little as 30 minutes, depending on traffic.
 The weather and climate are almost identical to that in San Diego and vary from Mediterranean to arid.

 Why Visit Mexico from San Diego

 Tijuana is the Mexican city that sits closest to the San Diego/Mexican border and is known as the gateway to the tourist corridor of Baja California, the 12th largest state in Mexico.
 It is the largest city in the state of Baja California and a popular tourist destination.
 It’s super close to Rosarito Beach, which is a gorgeous oceanside destination that is popular for both Mexicans and visitors from the United States for its natural beauty.
 Tijuana is one of the world’s most visited cities and a great place to explore on a day trip from San Diego.

 From Tijuana Airport, you can connect to more than 30 destinations in Mexico, including Mexico City, or visit some of the other destinations in Baha California like Mexicali, which can be reached from San Diego in under two hours by car.

 The Best Way to Go from San Diego to Mexico